sofiakbergstrom/BB2490/project_diary.md

 This will be the printed version of the poster:
 ![Printed version on layout of the poster](https://raw.githubusercontent.com/sofiakbergstrom/BB2490/master/Images/miRNA_poster_printed_version.jpg)

+For the heatmap, the number of reads that are 51 nt long actually corresponds to every fragment that was 51 nt or longer.

+It is sad that the project already is over...
+One month is not a very long time.
+The next step, in order to improve our result, would probably have been to calculate a ratio for each sample with (number of reads below a certain length /the number of reads above that threshold).
+Then a quality control criteria could have been determined and we could have draws a conclusion like "This many out of 113 samples failed the threshold"

 We had a meeting where we discussed the project to prepare for the presenation tomorrow.

 ## 2015-03-18